One on one help for anyone curious about or new to Linux.

 Sometimes, there can be a live demonstration of a Linux distribution (distro) installation, updating, changes, features and applications.

-The Saint Louis, Missouri (MO), Hazelwood Linux Users Group (HZWLUG) is for newcomers to Linux.
+The Saint Louis, Missouri (MO), Newcomer Linux Users Group (NEWLUG) is for newcomers to Linux.

 After a quick welcome, introduction and administrative announcements we have a Questions and Answer Period.
 Then we might have a short application demonstration or slide presentation to start.
 We may stay on that topic or go on to whatever topic the Linux Newcomers want.
 We talk about Linux, various Linux Distributions (Distros), installation, use, and other Free Opens Source Software (FOSS).